CaiporaGames/CaiporaGames.github.io/_posts/2021-12-20-maria-livrao.md

     ✅ Programming the main features as: Dialogue system and levels mechanics/dynamics.

-    ✅ Setting the audios and musics.
+    ✅ Setting out the audios and musics.

     ✅ Creating effects.

-    ✅ Deploing the game.
+    ✅ Deploying the game.